Learn the Secrets of Storytelling!

-Learn storytelling skills to develop a quick and easy rapport with children using our FREE 30-minute online training course
+Develop a quick and easy rapport with children using the tips in our FREE 30-minute online storytelling training course

 Since 2010, Read for Good has provided a professional storytelling service to children in hospitals across the UK.
 It’s not just about entertainment: our research evidences that a visit from our storyteller makes a child feel less anxious, more relaxed, and happier overall.
 Families feel the benefits too.

 Because our storytellers can’t be in each and every hospital or medical setting, we want to share some of their storytelling secrets so that any professional who works with children in hospital can learn how to create stories and, in turn, an easy rapport with each child they encounter.